 Like Advantage plans, Cost plans provide coverage for benefits like hearing, vision and dental as well as prescription drugs.
 These plans are often said to be a “hybrid” of Advantage and Medigap plans.
 Many qualities from both options are present in Cost plans.

 Although, in 2019 some carriers must discontinue Cost plans in areas where at least two Advantage plans were available in the prior year.
 However, plans must meet certain enrollment thresholds.
-Cost plans operate similar to how HMOs (Health Maintenance Organizations) do.
+Cost plans operate similarly to how HMOs (Health Maintenance Organizations) do.

 One factor that separates this plan from other options, is if a member receives services from an out-of-network provider without a referral, services have coverage through Medicare.